 NILU's policy is to be in compliance with all relevant laws and regulations.
 Every three years we carry out a thorough evaluation of the laws and regulations relevant for NILU and our activities.
-The conclusion of the evaluation carried out in 2016 was that we are in compliance with all laws and regulations.
+The conclusion of the evaluation carried out in 2018 was that we are in compliance with all laws and regulations.

-A new evaluation of all laws and regulations relevant for NILU and our activities will be repeated in 2018.
+A new evaluation of all laws and regulations relevant for NILU and our activities will be repeated in 2021.

-7 Results of NILU's actions in 2017
+7 Results of NILU's actions in 2018

-- Maintaining and improving the Environmental Management System (EMS) This is a continuous e ffort. - Further development of indicators and parameters

-The worked continued without any major revisions in 2017.
+- Maintaining and improving the Environmental Management System (EMS) This is a continuous effort. - Further development of indicators and parameters The worked continued without any major revisions in 2018.

-8 NILU's planned actions in 2018
+8 NILU's planned actions in 2019

-- Prepare a combined annual report for 2017 covering NILU's activities relating to the ISO9001 quality management system and ISO14001 environmental management system - Start planning the porting of NILU's management systems to an electronic platform - Evaluate the possibility of reducing use of plastics in the cantina (ISS)
+- Continue to produce a combined annual report covering NILU's activities relating to the ISO9001 quality management system and ISO14001 environmental management system - Continue planning the porting of NILU's management systems to an electronic platform - Evaluate the possibility of reducing use of plastics in the cantina (ISS)